sl5net/SL5-aura-service/README.md

 # System-Wide Offline Dictation, Correction, Pluggable System

 This project provides a powerful, system-wide dictation tool that goes beyond simple speech-to-text.
+It **automatically corrects** your dictated text.

+**Plugin-Features** encapsulated in plugins (e.g., git commands) that can be easily enabled or disabled in the config.
+This allows clean customization.

-It **automatically corrects** your dictated text, **suggests synonyms** to improve your writing, and even includes a hotkey to **look up homophones** (e.g., "there" vs. "their") for any word on your screen.
+**suggests synonyms** to improve your writing, and even includes a hotkey to **look up homophones** (e.g., "there" vs. "their") for any word on your screen.

 It's a complete, offline writing assistant built on Vosk and LanguageTool.